psmsmets/xcorr-cookbook-data/README.rst

-Datasets and notebooks of the `xcorr <https://github.com/psmsmets/xcorr>`_-based manuscript "Smets, Weemstra and Evers (2022), Hydroacoustic travel time variations as a proxy for passive deep-ocean thermometry - a cookbook, Journal (number), pages, DOI: doi.".
+Datasets and notebooks of the `xcorr <https://github.com/psmsmets/xcorr>`_-based manuscript "Smets, Weemstra and Evers (2022), Hydroacoustic travel time variations as a proxy for passive deep-ocean thermometry - a cookbook, Journal of Geophysical Research - Oceans, doi: 10.1029/2022JC018451".

 Datasets